Tomb of the Diver: Symposium Scenes

 It is considered odd by many scholars that the Tomb of the Diver hosts scenery of Greek symposium, mainly because it is not a traditional funerary subject.
 There is a theory that the central nude figure on the west wall is in fact a representation of the deceased, and his lack of dress in the scene may be interpreted as an example of formal undress which is seen with Greek gods and heroic deaths.
 Formal undress is a tool used in pottery and sculpture of this time to communicate an elevated state.
 Combined with the drinking of Dionysus' wine, the nudity of the figures may be interpreted as a sort of symbolism for this higher consciousness.
 If the members of the party on the west wall are just arriving, it can be interpreted that the remaining two seats on the lounges are open for the older man and the central nude and that the girl with the flute is another entertainer for these men.
 If the west wall shows these figures departing the party however, it is thought that perhaps this is a celebratory send off for that central figure.

 The men reclining on the northern and southern walls display acts of pederasty, the socially accepted romantic relationship between an older man and a younger boy in ancient Greek culture.
 A symposium was a common location for these types of relationships to develop because they were a private space for elite Greek men to escape the realities of their daily lives.
 Sex and alcohol went hand in hand in these spaces.
-The depictions of symposium is prolific in ancient Greek art, but it was most commonly seen on pottery intended to be used at the symposium itself.
+The depictions of symposia are prolific in ancient Greek art, but it was most commonly seen on pottery intended to be used at the symposium itself.
 These ceramic cups and bowls were made in humor, covered in scenes of animalistic desire and of hungover men sick the next morning.
-The fact that this tomb bares frescos of such an informal subject is an anomaly.
+The fact that this tomb bears frescos of such an informal subject is an anomaly.